amramer/amramer.github.io/index.md

 ###  Badminton-VisionAI

+Real-time AI-driven badminton analytics system with player and shuttlecock tracking, mini-court projection, shot type and power analysis, and Streamlit-dashboard.

 - Ongoing project focused on **real-time sports analytics**
 - Multi-object tracking of players and shuttlecock
 - Shot type classification using **Roboflow + Supervision**